w3f/Grants-Program/applications/patron.md

 Student of Applied Mathematics at the Kyiv National University of Taras Shevchenko.
 Started programming in 2016 and participated in a lot of Ukrainian and international competitions of competitive programming.
 Worked as a lecturer of algorithms at the school of competitive programming and as Intern Backend Engineer (Rust).
 Now works as Blockchain Developer on Polkadot Blockchain (Rust, Typescript).

+**Matviy Matsipura**

+Gained professional experience as a lead designer in a product company, where he was responsible for creating packaging and visual designs for a popular milk brand in Ukraine.
+Transitioned to the field of web3 design and is currently leading the design process for blockchain projects.

 **Team Code Repos**

 - https://github.com/727-Ventures